jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

 I could easily add new tests for Part 2.
 However, I struggled quite a bit to get the Part 2 solution, since I didn't have a design for Part 1.
 I only had an implementation powered by TDD minus the refactoring step.
 I doubled down on the Part 1 solution and forced it to solve Part 2 without attempting to refactor or redesign.

 I am fully aware of how horrible this Part 2 code is.
 I wrote it about two months ago, and I have no idea how it works anymore.
 There’s too much implementation detail and not enough design.
 The implementation is too tightly coupled with data structure concepts.
 I did not take any time to think about the design before I jumped into an implementation using TDD.
-It’s a microversion of a [Big Ball of Mud](https://en.wikipedia.org/wiki/Anti-pattern#Big_ball_of_mud).
+It’s a micro version of a [Big Ball of Mud](https://en.wikipedia.org/wiki/Anti-pattern#Big_ball_of_mud).
 Even with coverage, I’d consider this poor legacy code.

 If anyone were to try to refactor this code, at least they’d know immediately if they broke any behavior via the test coverage, but I doubt that the tests would assist them in understanding the implementation or what they had done wrong.
 Consider how challenging and frightening it would be to refactor this code without any test coverage?